 A terminal condition diagnosed by a physician other than the qualified physician issuing the physician certification

 Chronic nonmalignant pain caused by a qualifying medical condition or that originates from a qualifying medical condition and persists beyond the usual course of that qualifying medical condition

 Can I grow my own marijuana?
 NO Florida law only allows licensed medical marijuana treatment centers to grow, process and dispense marijuana.

 How Much Can I Have?
 Your qualified physician may order up to six 35-day supplies of medical marijuana in a form for smoking within each certification.
 A 35-day order may not exceed 2.5 ounces of smokable medical marijuana.
 Qualified patients may only possess up to 4 ounces of medical marijuana in a form for smoking at any given time.

 Florida's medical marijuana industry is regulated by the Florida Office of Medical Marijuana Use.
 Their website can be located here: https://knowthefactsmmj.com/

-GEORGIA CBD/Low THC: Georgia has registry for medical CBD patients, but no system for obtaining cannabis.
+Georgia has registry for medical CBD patients, capping THC at 5%, but there is no system for obtaining cannabis.

 1) Cancer, when such diagnosis is end stage or the treatment produces related wasting illness or recalcitrant nausea and vomiting